 Kaleidoscope Play & Learn, locations all over Washington State

 A program of Child Care Resources, Kaleidoscope Play & Learn is story time, plus a lot more: organized play sessions where young kids (ages 0–5) and their caretakers learn and play together, from free play to art activities to song circle and story time.
 Parents also get to connect to each other, and hear more about other early learning and family support programs in their neighborhoods.

 When: Groups, which are offered in a variety of languages, meet weekly all over King County; check the website for the schedule

 Children’s Story Hour at the W.W.
 Seymour Botanical Conservatory, Tacoma

 Stories amid the exotic blooms of Tacoma's conservatory?
 Yes, please.
 Bonnie Beaudoin leads these monthly story times with art and science components.

 Ages: All ages

-When: Check to confirm, but typically story times take place on the second Wednesdays of the month or more often during the summer, from 11 a.m.–noon.
+When: Story times take place on the second Wednesdays of the month, but check schedule for occasional variations, 11 a.m.–noon.

 This article was updated on Jan.
 27, 2017.